 - Unemployment Rate: 3.4%

 Looking to move to a growing city but don’t want to feel crowded?
 Check out Plano!
 Located just north of Dallas and Fort Worth, this Texas city has grown along with the rest of the DFW metro without sacrificing its small-town feel.
-People wanting to get away from traditional big cities can stretch their dollar even further in Plano thanks to an increase in salaries and no income tax.
+People wanting to get away from expensive big cities can stretch their dollar even further in Plano thanks to an increase in salaries and no state income tax.
 And while affordability is a big reason why people live in Plano, people are also moving here because of the jobs.
-With four Fortune 500 companies calling Plano home already, the city is expecting employment to expand by about 63,000 jobs.
+With four Fortune 500 companies calling Plano home already, the city is expecting employment to increase by 44.6% over the next ten years.
 Relocations from employers like DZS Inc and Tipalti highlight a trend of businesses looking to move to this area as an opportunity to expand their operations.

 - Population: 441,326